codicevitae/python-pi/Week_2/Lesson_4/README.md

 # Expressions and Arithmetic

 ## Goal
-The goal of this lesson is understand what expressions are and how they are different from statements, and how they can cause different kinds of errors.
+The goal of this lesson is understand what expressions are, how they are different from statements, and how they can cause different kinds of errors.

 ## Objectives
 - The student will be able to identify the arithmetic operators and use them to create valid expressions